emqx/neuron-docs/en_US/use_cases.md

 ## Industrial Device Connectivity
 Neuron is usually used for factory digitized transformation, connecting disparate native protocol devices to multiple industrial information applications that support MQTT or API, such as MES, ERP, SCADA, IIoT platform and analytics system.
 Neuron also allows these industrial applications send back command to monitor, manage and control the field devices.

 Multiple Neuron can be deployed on the edge side of the district site for real-time data collection of various IIoT devices.
 Some devices are connected directly, others may be connected via DTU.
-Real-time data are reported to the data center or cloud for relevant analysis system and application, through the EMQ X Broker.
+Real-time data are reported to the data center or cloud for relevant analysis system and application, through the EMQX Broker.

 ![district-site](./assets/district-site.png)